matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 solving, and this is an idea that Rich has done a great job of communicating to us in the Clojure ecosystem.

 And so it is a regular idea, and I have actually seen this.
-It happens at Cognitect.
-It happens on the team with Datomic.
+This happens at Cognitect.
+It happens on the product team with Datomic.
 But I have seen this percolate through in other companies.
 So I have been in meetings at other companies where someone starts to do something very movie software-ish, like whipping out a keyboard.
-And someone else puts a hand on their shoulder and says: "Whoa, there!
+And someone else just puts a hand on their shoulder and says: "Whoa, there!
 What is the problem statement?"

-And the thing about it is: it is an easy idea, but it is tough to master.
+And the thing about it is that it is an easy idea, but it is tough to master.
 So I can say: you should not proceed without a good problem statement.
 But how does one go about getting one?